surf-visualization/paraview-course/docs/scripting.md

 ParaView comes with a Python 3.x layer that can be used for several different tasks:

 * Automating visualization workflows
-* Saving and restoring the ParaView state
+* Storing the ParaView state
 * Creating custom filters
 * Creating custom plots